Lee Roy Selmon Expressway: Downtown viaduct widening project

 In conjunction with the I-4/Selmon Connector project, the THEA widened the section of the downtown viaduct from just east of Morgan St to 20th St from four lanes (two in each direction) to six lanes (three in each direction).
 This particular project was budgeted at $70 million, with some of the funds coming from a settlement between the THEA and other parties for the 2004 collapse of the REL.

 Future

 Testing of automated vehicles

 In 2014, the REL were selected by USDOT as one of ten sites throughout the U.S. that could test out automated vehicles.
 Such testing would occur during off-peak hours and would require a complete closure of the REL during those times.
 Then, in 2019, in cooperation with the Society of Automotive Engineers (SAE) International, THEA successfully conducted the first-ever publicly accessible autonomous vehicle demonstration in Tampa, Florida.

+Possible spur to Riverview

+In 2023, the THEA launched initial plans to begin examining the possibility of constructing an elevated expressway spur to Riverview via US Hwy 301 to Big Bend Rd.
+The corridor would be constructed similarly to that of the Gandy extension, but with four lanes (two lanes in each direction).
+An alternative alignment would call for tolled express lanes along I-75 from the existing terminus interchange to Big Bend Rd.
+On July 22, 2023, the Hillsborough County Board of County Commissioners provided approval to allow the THEA to move ahead with the planning process, including needed community outreach.
+The project is expected to cost $1.8 billion, but would not see major construction commence until around 2040.